Godalming: Commerce and industry

 The right to hold a market was granted to Godalming in 1300 by Edward I. It probably took place each week at the junction of Church Street and the High Street.
 The right was confirmed in the 1563 charter of Elizabeth I, which stipulated that the market should be held every Wednesday.
 In 1674, the day was changed to Friday, but had reverted to Wednesday by the start of the 19th century.
 The market ceased in around 1879.
-The right to hold an fair each July was also granted in the charter of 1300 and continued to be held until 1870.
-A second annual fair, to take place over three days around Candlemas in February, was granted by Elizabeth I. By the start of the 19th century, the fair had been reduced to a single day and is last recorded in 1910.
+The right to hold a fair each July was also granted in the charter of 1300 and continued to be held until 1870.
+A second annual fair, which originally took place over three days around Candlemas each February, was granted by Elizabeth I. By the start of the 19th century, the fair had been reduced to a single day and is last recorded in 1910.

 Three watermills are recorded in the entry for Godalming in Domesday Book.
 Although their identities are uncertain, the present day Catteshall, Hatch and Westbrook Mills on the River Wey are thought to be the likely locations.
 Hatch Mill, close to the parish church, may be the oldest mill site in Godalming.
 Catteshall Mill, to the northeast of the town centre, is first recorded in 1300 and was used for milling corn from c.
 1660 until 1836.
 The two Westbrook Mills, also on the Wey, are around 100 m apart and are not clearly distinguished in historical records until the mid-19th century, when the upper mill became known as Salgasson Mill.